 The Sør Energi project at Lista is located near Kitemill’s test center.
 This project involves the installation of up to five AWE systems to generate wind energy for the local utility.
-The project has been contractually secured and installation is planned early 2022.
+The project has been permitted and installation of the 2nd system was completed in 2022 as planned in the EU funded project AWE.
+See picture from operation of the second winch below.

 For the project, named Norse Airborne Wind Energy Project - NAWEP, Kitemill has been awarded €3,35m under the EU Innovation fund.
 The plan is to build and operate the first 12 AWE systems (the total project budget entails €7,5m).
 Green Flyway is a project funded by the EU Intreg program to facilitate the development of unmanned aviation and electric aviation in bilateral cooperation between the municipalities of Røros in Norway and Østersund in Sweden.
 An area of 27 km2 has been identified, which can take in up to 150 AWE systems, for which there have been several ongoing discussions with local authorities, air traffic control, and landowners.